kelvinlawson/pykaraoke/README.txt

 Alternatively you can run PyKaraoke without installing by simply unzipping and running "python pykaraoke.py" from the unzip location.
-Beware that this method requires the Numeric library, and runs the more portable but slower Python-only version of the CDG player.
+Beware that the uninstalled version method requires the Numeric library, and runs the more portable but slower Python-only version of the CDG player.

 ---------------------------------------------------------------------------